 Best Men’s Sunglasses for Summer

-- Neon colours are not timeless so avoid if you want sunglasses that will last.
+- Neon colours are not timeless so avoid these if you want sunglasses that will last.

 - Keep your glasses clean and in a case.
 Scratches on your glasses are not a good look and they’re really annoying.

-- Remember your sunglasses etiquette, I know you want to look stylish but eye contact is key sometimes
+- Remember your sunglasses etiquette.
+We know you want to look stylish but eye contact is key sometimes.

 On That Note

-Now we have gone through everything you need to know about the best glasses in 2016.
-Remember to stick in your budget when buying them, only buy ones that suit your face shape and ultimately only follow trends if you know you’ll wear them after this season.
+Now we have gone through everything you need to know about the best and latest sunglasses in 2018.
+Remember to stick to your budget when buying them, only buy ones that suit your face shape, and ultimately only follow trends if you know you’ll wear them after this season.
 Sunglasses can update the simplest of outfits, so go forth with this knowledge and spend wisely.